Tom Pryce

 Pryce started his career in Formula One with the small Token team, making his only start for them at the 1974 Belgian Grand Prix.
 Shortly after winning the Formula Three support race for the 1974 Monaco Grand Prix, Pryce joined the Shadow team and scored his first points in Germany in only his fourth race.
-Pryce later claimed two podium finishes, his first in Austria in 1975 and the second in Brazil a year later.
-Pryce was considered by his team and most of its contemporaries as a great wet-weather driver.
+He later claimed two podium finishes, his first in Austria in 1975 and the second in Brazil a year later.
+He won the non-championship Race of Champions in 1975, becoming the first—and to this date, only—Welsh driver to win a Formula One race; he also became the first Welsh driver to lead a Grand Prix, as well as the first to achieve a pole position, at the 1975 British Grand Prix.
+Pryce was noted for his ability in wet-weather conditions.

-In his four seasons in the sport with the Shadow team from 1974 to 1977, Pryce was identified as a potential future race winner and future world champion.
-Although the car was often unreliable and rarely in the points, it was on occasion quick enough to grab headlines.

-During the practice session for the 1977 South African Grand Prix, run in wet conditions, Pryce was faster than everyone, including world champion drivers Niki Lauda and James Hunt.
-During the race, he collided at high speed with a safety marshal, Frederik Jansen van Vuuren, and both men were killed.
+Pryce set the fastest lap during the rain-affected practice sessions for the 1977 South African Grand Prix.
+During the Grand Prix, he collided at high speed with a safety marshal, Frederik Jansen van Vuuren, and both men were killed.
 A memorial to Pryce was unveiled in 2009 in his home town of Ruthin.